web3mining/nft-collection/README.md

 While Bitcoin mining sounds appealing, the reality is that it’s difficult and expensive to actually do profitably.
 The extreme volatility of Bitcoin’s price adds more uncertainty to the equation.

-Keep in mind that Bitcoin itself is a speculative asset with no intrinsic value, which means it won’t produce anything for its owner and isn’t pegged to something like gold.
 Your return is based on selling it to someone else for a higher price, and that price may not be high enough for you to turn a profit.

->

 ## What is Web3Mining?